 3.5.4 CO₂/Kr Mixture

 Krypton, while presenting a relatively limited critical temperature depression compared to the other additives, still contributes to cycle performance improvement by allowing stable supercritical operation at moderate sub-zero CIT (~-50 °C).
-CO₂–Kr mixtures display the most conservative efficiency enhancements among the studied blends, peaking around 54.34% at 90 mol% Kr and high UATotal levels.
+CO₂–Kr mixtures display the most conservative efficiency enhancements among the studied blends, peaking around 54% at 90 mol% Kr.
 The main advantage of Kr lies in its high density and minimal impact on mixture compressibility, resulting in manageable volumetric flows and reduced turbomachinery scaling challenges.
 This is exemplified in Figure 11, where the modest but consistent efficiency improvements are depicted, showing Kr-rich mixtures as the least sensitive to UA increases, yet offering stable operational characteristics and turbomachinery compatibility.
 However, the limited reduction in critical pressure and temperature of Kr-rich mixtures constrains their applicability to moderately cold climates, where the lower gains compared to CH₄ or CF₄ must be carefully weighed against the easier engineering implementation and potentially lower capital costs.
 Additionally, the high cost and limited availability of Kr may restrict its deployment to niche applications where specific performance or compatibility requirements justify its use.